brunodsf05/EmployeeAttendanceTracker-Backend/README.md

 ## 📥 Installation and Setup

-Clone the repository:
+### 🌀 Clone the repository
 ```sh
 git clone https://github.com/brunodsf05/EmployeeAttendanceTracker-Backend.git
 cd EmployeeAttendanceTracker-Backend
 ```

+### 🔑 Environment Variables
+Depending on what you want to do...
+-   **I want to quickly test this project:**
+    1. Copy `.env.example` to `.env`.
+The database is stored in memory.

+-   **I want to deploy this project in a more serious way:**
+    1. Copy `.env.example` to `.env`.
+    2. Modify the variables.
+Especially the secrets.

+### 📦 Dependencies and DB
+Install the dependencies and initialize the database.

 > [!NOTE]
-> Each code block with commands has a Make alias you can run instead.
+> From now every code blocks with commands has a Make alias you can run instead of everything else.
 Example: `make i`

-Then install the dependencies and initialize the database.
 ```sh
 # make i
 pip install -r requirements.txt